 Hypnotherapy for scrupulosity could help you to overcome that fear of moral or religious shortcomings.

 OCD is a painful experience because thoughts and rituals are imposed upon the sufferer’s being when they have absolutely nothing to do with his or her normal self.
+At the time of updating this page we’re emerging from the misery of a global pandemic and I have witnessed all forms of OCD (along with every other form of mental health disorder) rising alarmingly.
+If you’re here looking for hypnotherapy for scrupulosity then please be assured that you’re very far from being alone.

 Is scrupulosity OCD?

+Obsessive thoughts that you’re a uniquely bad person, that a single past action cannot adequately be atoned for, that God is disgusted with you and so forth are common examples of what it is to suffer from scrupulosity.
 These thoughts and actions are patently absurd and the sufferer usually knows this whilst at the same time finding them seemingly impossible to shake.
 Scrupulosity is often thought of as being religious OCD.

 Scrupulosity, however, is different to the more common or garden variants of OCD because it springs from the sufferer’s existing belief system.
 If we believe in a God then we believe in the concept of sin.